catarak/creating-digital-instruments-in-max/README.md

   * Working in groups of 2, make a patch that expands upon the techniques we just learned.
 You can either use a provided sound file, or make your own.

 #### Part 2: 2 hours
-* ~30 min - Vocoder patch
+* ~50 min - Further explorations in how to manipulate a sound file
+  * Vocoder
-* ~30 min - Sequencer patch
+  * Sequencer
-* ~20 min - Integrate a controller/Create custom interface
+* ~30 min - Integrate a controller/Create custom interface
+  * Look at examples of different musical interfaces.
   * What are different ways you can trigger or control your patch?
    * Trigger events through audio input
    * Use your keyboard as a controller
-  * Look at examples of different musical interfaces.
   * Presentation mode
 * ~10 min - Break
 * ~30 min - Group Projects & Free Play